IBM-Blockchain-Archive/marbles/tutorial_part1.md

 That’s it!
 Hope you had fun trading some marbles in part 1.
 Next up is [Marbles Part 2](./tutorial_part2.md).
-Part 2 adds some new chaincode functions making it a little more nifty.
+Part 2 adds some new chaincode functions making it a little niftier.

+***

 #Trouble Shooting
 Stuck?
 Try my handy [trouble shooting guide](./i_lost_my_marbles.md).